kartik01112004/hardhat-smartcontract-lottery/README.md

 enums stand for Enumerable.
 Enums are user-defined data types that restrict the variable to have only one of the predefined values.

 ### Pure functions

+a function that doesn’t read or modify the variables of the state is called a pure function.
+It can only use local variables that are declared in the function and the arguments that are passed to the function to compute or return a value.